 English Springer Spaniel Appearance

-All English Springer Spaniels are traditionally either liver and white or black and white in colour.
+All English Springer Spaniels are traditionally either liver and white or black and white.
 Their fur is of medium length, close and normally straight.

-In Britain Springers bred for the shooting field may also be docked, and it is unusual to see a working springer with a full tail.
-It is not legal in the UK to dock a dog that is not intended for work, therefore show bred English Springer Spaniels will always have full tails.
+In Britain, Springers bred for the shooting field are usually docked.
+It is unusual to see a working Springer with a full tail.
+However, it is not legal in the UK to dock a dog that is not intended for work.
+Therefore, show-bred English Springer Spaniels will always have full tails.

-You may also find that your Springer needs clipping every few months to prevent his furry legs and ears from becoming matted and tangled when he gets mucky.
+Your Springer may also need clipping every few months to prevent his furry legs and ears from becoming matted and tangled when he gets mucky.